SiCL: Silhouette-Driven Contrastive Learning for Unsupervised Person Re-Identification with Clothes Change: Experiments

-\myparagraph{Implementation details} In our MaskCL approach, we use ResNet-50~\cite{he:CVPR16resnet} pre-trained on ImageNet~\cite{Krizhevsky:NIPS12} for both network branches.
+\myparagraph{Implementation Details} In SiCL, we use ResNet-50~\cite{he:CVPR16resnet} pre-trained on ImageNet~\cite{Krizhevsky:NIPS12} for both network branches.
 The features dimension $D = 2048$.
 We use the output $\x_i$ of the first branch $F(\cdot|\Theta)$ to perform clustering, where $\x_i \in \RR^D$.
 The prediction layer $G(\cdot|\Psi)$ is a $D \times D$ full connection layer, the fusion layer $R(\cdot|\Omega)$ is a $2D \times D$ full connection layer.
+The cluster distance $d = 0.6$ for PRCC, LTCC, Celeb-ReID and Celeb-ReID-Light datasets, and $d = 0.7$ for VC-Clothes.
 We optimize the network through Adam optimizer \cite{Kingma:arXiv2014} with a weight decay of 0.0005 and train the network with 60 epochs in total.
 The learning rate is initially set as 0.00035 and decreased to one-tenth per 20 epochs.
 The batch size is set to 64.
-The temperature coefficient $\tau$ in Eq.~\eqref{eq:softmax-cal} is set to $0.05$ and the update factor $\alpha$ in Eq.~\eqref{eq:update-cluster_1} and \eqref{eq:update-cluster_2} is set to $0.2$.
-The $K$ in Eq.~\eqref{eq:Curriculumneighbor} is set as 10 on LTCC, Celeb-ReID and Celeb-ReID-Light, 3 on VC-Clothes and 5 on PRCC, the effect of using a different value of $K$ will be test later.
+The temperature coefficient $\tau$ in Eq.~\ref{eq:softmax-cal} is set to $0.05$ and the update factor $\alpha$ in Eq.~\ref{eq:update-cluster_1} is set to $0.2$.
+The $K$ in Eq.~\ref{eq:Curriculumneighbor} is set as 10 on LTCC, Celeb-ReID and Celeb-ReID-Light, 3 on VC-Clothes and 5 on PRCC, the effect of using a different value of $K$ will be test later.\footnote{The code for the work will be released upon the acceptance of the paper.}